SpireStock

 1. Centralized Rules Engine

 A scheme engine encodes every scheme as a set of rules: eligibility, calculation logic, start and end dates, caps, exclusions, and stacking rules.
 Every invoice is evaluated against these rules automatically.
-There's no room for manual error because there's no manual calculation.
+There is no room for manual error because there is no manual calculation.

 2. Automatic Application

-When an order is placed or an invoice generated, applicable schemes are identified and applied automatically.
-Distributors see exactly what they earned, and brands see exactly what they paid, no surprises.
+When an order is placed via the order management system or an invoice generated through the invoice and billing module, applicable schemes are identified and applied automatically.
+Distributors see exactly what they earned, and brands see exactly what they paid.
+No surprises.

 3. Audit Trails